Kaimganj

-Kaimganj also referred to as Qaimganj, is a town in Farrukhabad district in the Indian state of Uttar Pradesh.
+Kaimganj also referred to as Qaimganj, is a town and Nagar Palika Parishad in Farrukhabad district in the Indian state of Uttar Pradesh.
 Kaimganj Railway Station is a major station between Farrukhabad and Kasganj on the Rajputana railway link of the North Eastern Railway.

 Description

 Kaimganj is just 10 km from the ancient city of Kampil (ancient Kampilya) on the left bank of the great river Ganges in Farrukhabad district.
 The town was founded by the Nawab Mohammad Khan Bangash in 1713 and named Qaimganj (क़ायमगंज) after his son Qaim Khan, who was also the first administrator of this town.
 The word Qaim (क़ायम) means "upright" and the meaning of the word Ganj (गंज) is market place.

 This town is also associated with Dhruva, Draupadi and Charak.
 The famous book on Ayurveda, Charaka Samhita was also written in the same town.

-The town has an ancient grand JAMA masjid whose foundation was laid by Omar Daraaz Khan aka Munnu Khan who was a zamindar and a well-known figure in Kaimganj.
+The town has an ancient grand JAMA masjid whose foundation was laid by omar Daraz khan aka Munnu Khan and also the land was given by Minda Khan who was a zamindar and a well-known figure in Kaimganj.

 This town is the birthplace of Dr. Zakir Hussain, the third President of India from 13 May 1967 until his death on 3 May 1969, and the founder of Jamia Millia Islamia.
 It is also the birthplace of the Pakistan Army's General Rahimuddin Khan, who was also Balochistan's longest-serving governor, Gulam Rabbani Khan Taban, a well-known poet, and Syed Abdul Salam Shah, an Indian politician belonging to the Indian National Congress (INC).
 A well-known freedom fighter Syed Kabir Shah also Known as Khair Shah, was a legendary hero of Kaimganj who was famous for his justice for poor, Khair Shah was a friend of Lohiya Who helped him establish a political party National Socialistic Party also known as Lal Topi he also helped former Chief Minister of Uttar Pradesh Mulayam Singh Yadav in making his political career.
 This place is well known for the hospitality of Afridi Pathans.Some of specific locality (Mohalla) belong to Afridi Pathans are Kalakhel, Subhanpur, Pitoura, Ayyapur, Ataipur, etc. Many Other Pathan's tribe such as Yusufzai, Toe, sheikh etc also live in kaimganj.